 Results of the study indicated that the emerging adults in the sample faced challenges when making the transition to college, but that these challenges were also accompanied by positive experiences.
 Four themes emerged as relevant to the participants’ identity formation in the college context: hard work, religion, appreciation for living simply, and importance of being a role model.
 For the current sample, their status as first generation students and the frontier context in which they were raised shaped their identities in unique ways.
 This interplay is discussed along with directions for future research.

 Urruty, Kenli Ann, "Effects of the Frontier Environment on Identity Development Among First Generation College Students" (2011).
-All Graduate Theses and Dissertations.
-Paper 993.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+993.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .